daniellegruber/EENG-481/shadow_hand/README.md

 I modified the original URDF files in the following ways:
 1. Replaced obj file references with equivalent stl file references since Matlab/Simulink doesn't use obj files
 2. Replaced fixed world_joint with a revolute joint ARMJ1 to allow the specification of palm orientation (e.g., palm facing away from observer for ASL numbers 1-5 and  palm facing toward observer for ASL numbers 6-9)
+3. Changed upper bound of THJ2 from 40 deg to 120 deg to better accommodate signs such as the letter e

 Finally, note that the hands specified by the original URDF files correspond to [this datasheet](https://www.shadowrobot.com/wp-content/uploads/2022/03/shadow_dexterous_hand_e_technical_specification.pdf) which is from the [Shadow Robot company's website](https://shadow-robot-company-dexterous-hand.readthedocs-hosted.com/en/latest/index.html).